formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Approve/Reject document in approval queue

-Approve/Reject document in approval queue; ONLY available with FormKiQ Pro and Enterprise
+Approve/Reject document in approval queue; available as an Add-On Module

 ### Example